GWCustom/bfabric-app-myra/README.md

 # Myra Robot CSV Downloader
-Template Application for Bfabric Webapp Concept (written in Python3)
+Application for preparing input CSV files for the Myra Robot, from bfabric plate data

 ## Deployment